-The "Tree of Life" by Charles Darwin and others
+The "Tree of Life" by Charles Darwin,

 One principle that is implied by the tree of life is the concept of common ancestors.
 Any two leaves on a tree can be traced back to separate twigs, and then to one or two branches, and finally back to the trunk.
 Similarly, the ancestors of any two species can be traced back to a common ancestor species that they have in common.
 So, for example, humans and chimpanzees can be traced back to their common ancestor.
-So can whales and dinosaurs, or dogs and sponges, etc.
+So can whales and dinosaurs, or dogs and sponges, cats and fruit flies, etc.

 As Graham Lawton explained in his article "Uprooting Darwin's tree:"

 "Ever since Darwin, the tree has been the unifying principle for understanding the history of life on Earth.
 At is base is "LUCA." the Last Universal Common Ancestor of all living things, and out of LUCA grows a trunk which splits again and again to create a vast, bifurcating tree.
 Each branch represents a single species, branching points are where one species becomes two.
 Most branches eventually come to a dead end as species go extinct, but some reach right to the top -- these are living species [present on Earth today].
 The tree is thus a record of how every species that ever lived is related to all others right back to the origin of life."
 3

 1801:4 Augustin Augier, a French botanist, is believed to have published the first "tree of life" to demonstrate his concept of the relationships among plant species.
 He assumed that God created the various species at different times.
 Augier had deviated from the biblical creation story in the early chapters of Genesis which described a variety of plants and animals having been created within a few days.